A Survey on Semantic Communications in Internet of Vehicles: Challenges and Future Research Directions

 To address these challenges, future research can focus on integrating advanced technologies to achieve seamless data integration and accurate semantic understanding.
-On one hand, efforts should be directed toward developing universal data models and semantic transformation methods, including cross-domain unified models, dynamic semantic conversion, and international standardization.
-On the other hand, research should emphasize ambiguity resolution through context-aware semantic understanding, multimodal semantic fusion, and human-machine collaborative semantic interaction.
-Advanced technologies such as deep learning, reinforcement learning, and generative AI can be utilized for feature extraction, autonomous decision-making, and data augmentation of heterogeneous data.
+On the one hand, efforts should be directed toward developing universal data models and semantic transformation methods, including cross-domain unified models, dynamic semantic conversion, and international standardization.
+On the other hand, research should emphasize ambiguity resolution through context-aware semantic understanding, multimodal semantic fusion, and human--machine collaborative semantic interaction.
+Advanced technologies such as deep learning, reinforcement learning, and generative AI can be utilized for feature extraction, autonomous decision making, and data augmentation of heterogeneous data.
 Knowledge graph construction and fusion can provide background knowledge and reasoning support for semantic understanding.
-Additionally, edge computing\cite{w2} can be employed to decentralize semantic processing, enabling intelligent decision-making at the edge and enhancing the real-time performance and efficiency of semantic communication.
+Additionally, edge computing can be employed to decentralize semantic processing, enabling intelligent decision making at the edge and enhancing the real-time performance and efficiency of semantic communication.